the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-techissues.md

 You can also set up a {ref}`Continuous Integration<rr-ci>` environment to help automate testing in your workflow.

+See the {ref}`testing <rr-testing>` section in the Guide for Reproducible Research for more information.

 ## Reproducibility is even more important

 A great thing for less involved team members to do is constantly test the reproducibility of any code/environment.